 In the 90’s, Irene became the Alto vocalist for the Ventura, California based five piece Acapella Doo-Wop group, The Vocal Chords.
 Year round, The Vocal Chords (Bob Birk, Marty Kinrose, Melody Mize and Diane Stevenett) costumed up in 50’s attire and performed classic street corner Doo-Wop tunes at fairs, festivals, car shows and other special events throughout Southern California.
 It was during this amazing, musical experience, that Irene developed her keen ear for sweet harmony.

 By 1996, Irene responded to a “seeking vocalist” add placed in Santa Barbara’s Independent.

 She auditioned and soon landed what became the gift of a 17-year career as a Survivorette/Vocalist in Santa Barbara’s 12 piece band, Soul City Survivors.
 Soul City Survivors was Southern California’s in high demand energetic Classic Soul, R&B, Funk Disco and Old School band who performed at Clubs, special events, and Casinos throughout California and Las Vegas.
 It was during her career in Soul City Survivors, Irene developed her voice as well as her love for entertaining and connecting with her audiences.

-Other projects Irene has proudly been a part of are Sentimental Serenade – Jazz Standards from 30’s-40’s with Keyboardist-Kenny Weiss.
-25 years of recording vocalist for Santa Barbara Singer/Songwriter, Mark Roberts – The Mark Roberts Band.
-Big Yellow Moon – acoustic guitar and 3 part harmony folk and original materials with Ernie Knapp and Anny Eastwood.
+Other fun projects in Irene’s career include, Sentimental Serenade – Jazz Standards from 30’s-40’s with Keyboardist-Kenny Weiss.
+Recording vocalist for 20 years with Mark Roberts – The Mark Roberts Band and Big Yellow Moon – Acoustic guitar and three-part harmony folk and original materials with Ernie Knapp and Anny Eastwood.